Faculty/Staff Assistance Program

 All Faculty/Staff Assistance Program services are free.
 This ongoing campus resource is available to help you address personal, family, or work-related problems that often cause stress.
 Concerns for an aging relative, questions about alcohol or other drugs, and reactions to changes at home and at work are common examples.
 Professional consultation can help you decide if further assistance is necessary, and where and how to get the help.

 The Faculty/Staff Assistance Program treats all contacts confidentially.
 Records do not go into personnel files.
 Federal laws protect your privacy in these matters.

 Programs focusing on issues of health promotion, family life, and stress management are offered throughout the year.
 These presentations provide information and skills to prevent or to reduce potential conflicts in the personal and work lives of faculty, staff, and their families.
 In addition, the Program is available for consultations to supervisors and department personnel to arrange special departmental presentations or to address individual or group problems that may be interfering with effective work performance.

 How to use the program

 Contact Pat Touzin, Program Director, directly at (617) 552-3340 to set up an appointment.
 Appointments can be arranged at your convenience.
-The Faculty/Staff Assistance Program is located in Room 009, 9 Lake Street on the Brighton Campus.
+The Faculty/Staff Assistance Program is located in the O'Neill Library, Room 132.